 Just like your book cover, your author picture (or “headshot”) has a job to do.
 You want to make a good impression.
 You want to look professional.
 Why?
 Because it helps establish trust between you and your readers.
 An amateur shot will establish your immaturity.
 You want to be taken seriously!
 This picture is going to represent you everywhere you go: on your book cover; in your media kit; in blog posts; on Twitter, Facebook, Goodreads, Google+, and every other social media site known to mankind.
 Your author picture is an important part of your brand.

 - Hire a professional.
 Yes, I cheated.
 I married one.
 (Free photos for life, even when I don’t want ‘em!)
-If you can’t hire a pro, read a little “how to” advice: How to Take a Great Social Media Profile Picture in 4 Easy Steps, or Taking Your Own Headshot With An iPhone (On A Budget)
+If you can’t hire a pro, read a little “how to” advice: How to Take a Great Social Media Profile Picture in 4 Easy Steps, or Taking Your Own Headshot With An iPhone (On A Budget).
+If you want to read a more in-depth (but totally doable) tutorial, try A Guide to the Perfect Portrait.

 - Use a close-up shot focused on your face.